 How will tracking increase retention rates?

-To get started you might want to have a few essential guides as necessary or recommended reading for all new users, but to encourage further exploration into your product features, be sure to signpost and link to you guides and manuals.
+To get started you might want to have a few essential guides as necessary or recommended reading for all new users, but to encourage further exploration into your product features, be sure to signpost and link to your guides and manuals.
 Remember, this all links back to creating value – you don’t want your customer to imagine life without your product otherwise you’ll see those churn rates increase!
-Tracking which guides that have been completed will give you an idea of how far into your product’s features your customer is getting before they drop out.
+So track how far into your product’s features your customer is getting before they drop out.
 Here are just some of the questions you should ask yourself: